-One of the MOST supportive people in my life right now is my mama.
-She cooks me dinner and does my laundry when my whole body feels like Jell-O after work, she brings me surprise coffees when Caribou is having a BOGO because caffeine helps me function, and she tags along to demand answers from doctors and nurses when I tiredly accept their clean bills of health.
+One of the most supportive people in my life right now is my mom.
+She cooks me dinner and does my laundry when chronic illness is at its worst and my whole body feels like Jell-O after work, she brings me surprise coffees when Caribou is having a BOGO because caffeine helps me function, and she tags along to demand answers from doctors and nurses when I tiredly accept their clean bills of health.

 If your mom is anything like mine, she deserves something special this Mother’s Day, and I have just the treat!